danvk/oldnyc/nyc/howto.md

 ...

-## Generate records.json from CSV
+## Generate images.ndjson from CSV

+Sources of data:

-The original source for the data is a CSV file that Matt K gave me, `milstein.csv`.
+- `milstein.csv`, the original CSV file that Matt K gave me in 2013.
+- `Milstein_data_for_DV_2.csv`, an update from 2024.
+- `mods-details.json`, which includes data from the NYPL API's `/mods` and `/item_details` endpoints.

-To convert this to a records.json file, run:
+To collect these into an `images.ndjson` file, run:

-    ./nyc/csv_to_json.py

-This will read `nyc/mistein.csv` and create `nyc/records.json`.
+    ./data/ingest.py